ERnsTL/awesome-internettime/README.md

 * [GitHub Discussion here on the repo](https://github.com/ERnsTL/awesome-internettime/discussions)

-## Original Swatch Net Time watches
+## Original Swatch Net Time Watches

 * Swatch does not sell them any more.
 * search for *Swatch Originals .Beat Net Time SQN101*